bghira/SimpleTuner/README.md

 See the [Stable Diffusion 3 Quickstart](/documentation/quickstart/SD3.md) to get going.

-### AuraFlow

-AuraFlow is a novel, open-source implementation of a flow-matching text-to-image model using a simplified architecture compared to SD3, with a greater number of parameters.

-Currently, AuraFlow v0.1 has limited support for SimpleTuner:
-- All limitations that apply to Stable Diffusion 3 also apply to AuraFlow
-- LoRA is currently the only viable method of AuraFlow training

 ### Kwai Kolors

 An SDXL-based model with ChatGLM (General Language Model) 6B as its text encoder, **doubling** the hidden dimension size and substantially increasing the level of local detail included in the prompt embeds.